 Are there any threats to Moldova as a country with a powerful agricultural industry and arid climate in this situation?
 What should be done here?

+A.B.
 Naturally, global warming poses a serious threat to any country with a vulnerable agricultural economy and arid climate, such as Moldova.
 Against the backdrop of climate change, Russia, as one of the countries that has not suffered much from warming, is actively promoting its interests, believing that climate change can be “beneficial” for it to expand its influence in world trade, including the agricultural sector.

 This is positioned as part of Russia’s hybrid war against democracies and international law and order, since the negative consequences of climate change can weaken food security and economic stability in other countries, especially in regions dependent on agriculture.